* Blaine Thomas, 23, is recovering from a gun shot wound suffered last Friday in Durham

 Maybe he or she was there for you on the good days or bad, encouraging you to be your best.
 Or maybe that person was the friend who always stuck by your side, the teammate who hung with you on the course or challenged you to become better.

-Maybe that person wasn't as good as you as an athlete, but they continually reminded you of why you were capable of just that much more.
+Maybe that person wasn't as good as you as an athlete, but they continually reminded you of why you were capable of much more.

 Now picture Blaine Thomas, 23, who is a much different man today than he was last week.